rajeshrinet/pygl/README.md

 ![Self-shearing instability in active scalar field theory](examples/ssi.gif)

 The above simulation is done using PyMAFT.
-It shows that droplet growth is interrupted via a self-shearing instability.
-Read more: https://arxiv.org/abs/1907.04819
+It shows that the droplet growth is interrupted via a self-shearing instability for contractile stress in active model H. Read more: https://arxiv.org/abs/1907.04819

 ## Install